Updated on February 9, 2017

 Wait, so I didn’t say who was responsible for HairClone yet?
 You’re right.
 I wanted to build up a little suspense, this is the internet after all.
 The CEO at HairClone is Paul Kemp PhD who has over 25 years experience in the field of Regenerative Medicine.
 What’s even more compelling is that Paul was the sole founder of Intercytex aka the first company ever to trial cell therapy for hair growth.
 Intercytex was eventually unsuccessful at getting significant results in their hair growth trials, however, that experience and background is a big plus and adds credibility to HairClone.
 Vincent Ronfard PhD serves as CSO at HairClone and his resume boasts over 26 years of experience of applied research and product development in the fields of regenerative medicine, wound healing, and cosmetics.

-Paul and Vincent have teamed up with two clinical partners so far, Dr. Bessam Farjo and Dr. Nilofer Farjo, both hair transplant surgeons of The Farjo Hair Institute of London, UK.
+Paul and Vincent have teamed up with two clinical partners so far, Dr. Bessam Farjo and Dr. Nilofer Farjo, both hair transplant surgeons at The Farjo Hair Institute of London, UK.
 Here’s a tidbit that you might have been unaware of, Dr. Bessam and Dr. Nilofer Farjo carried out the original Intercytex trials with Paul Kemp!

 There is also one member of the scientific advisory board at HairClone, drum roll please…..Dr.
 Claire Higgins!
 Dr. Higgins is currently faculty at the Department of Bioengineering at the Imperial College London.
 She has also done postdoctoral training in the laboratory of Dr. Angela Christiano, one of world’s most renowned hair follicle researchers.
 The HairClone website mentions that more scientific advisory board members will be announced soon.
 Is it just me or is it starting to feel like Christmas already? 🙂